HL-42 (spacecraft): Avionics

-Electronic hardware had advanced tremendously in the two decades since the Shuttle had first been planned, and the HL-42 was designed to make maximum use of these advances.
-It would be able to check itself out on the launch-pad, and then fly an entire mission autonomously, navigating by GPS and continuously monitoring its own health.
-"Significant portions of mission operations will be accomplished through the use of automatic systems.
+Electronic hardware had advanced tremendously in the two decades since the Shuttle was first planned, and the HL-42 was designed to make maximum use of these advances.
+It could check itself out on the launch and then fly an entire mission autonomously, navigating by GPS and continuously monitoring its health.
+"Significant portions of mission operations will be accomplished through automatic systems.
 Launch, ascent, on-orbit operations, entry, and landing are automated and require no crew intervention, thus reducing cost by eliminating major requirements for facilities and crew training. ...
 Ground management of on-board systems will be reduced by automation and on-board vehicle health management.
 Trajectory and navigation management are decreased by using the Global Positioning Satellite system."

 Autonomous operation was a major departure from the philosophy of Apollo and the Shuttle, which had been designed as piloted vehicles.
-Flight control, guidance and navigation had already been automated in other aircraft, but "on-board vehicle health management" would be more of a challenge; practical spaceflight experience had shown that a major part of the pilot's job was to decide which alarms or combinations of alarms could be safely or temporarily ignored, and which demanded urgent action in view of the overall situation.
+Flight control, guidance, and navigation had already been automated in other aircraft, but "on-board vehicle health management" would be more of a challenge; practical spaceflight experience had shown that a major part of the pilot's job was to decide which alarms or combinations of alarms could be safely or temporarily ignored, and which demanded urgent action given the overall situation.
 These decisions would now have to be written into the software.
 Testing and debugging this software would be a challenging task given that opportunities for actual flight-testing would be extremely limited (to hours or, for launch and re-entry, even minutes per year).

 Avionics hardware obsolescence would bring other problems.
 While it might seem logical to upgrade the electronics every five to ten years, all of the software would then have to be re-validated on the new faster hardware, causing operational delays and expense that might well outweigh the benefits of better hardware.

-Team 2 were well aware of all this, and chose avionics and software as the first of the five Advanced Development Tasks Required: "avionics systems that can be upgraded, software that is automatically generated and validated, and the health management of in-flight functions."
+Team 2 was well aware of all this and chose avionics and software as the first of the five Advanced Development Tasks Required: "avionics systems that can be upgraded, software that is automatically generated and validated, and the health management of in-flight functions."